Chrislii820/Image-Caption-Generator/README.txt

+#Image-Caption-Generator

-This the the README file of this Project:
+This is the README file of this Project:

 folders:

 Attention_CNN+RNN: all checkpoint and jupyter notebook of ResNet50-LSTM-attention model Densenet_201_cnn+lstm: all checkpoint and jupyter notebook of Densenet201-LSTM model resnet_50_cnn+lstm: all checkpoint and jupyter notebook of ResNet50-LSTM model